Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Introduction

 \section{Introduction}

 In the last decades, tremendous progress has been achieved in the field of automated driving \cite{BenglerDietmayerFarberMaurerStillerWinner2014ITSM}.
-First experiments with close-to-production cars in real traffic have succeeded and led to more and more attention in public \cite{ZieglerAl2014ITSMag}.
 Recently, some companies even announced the large-scale deployment of hundreds of fully automated vehicles in public road traffic, i.e. vehicles that fulfill SAE level 5 \cite{SAE}.

 Obviously, vehicles must operate safely under all encountered circumstances to be accepted by the public.
 Shalev-Shwartz et al. motivate that the fatality rate should be reduced by three orders of magnitude, i.e. from $10^{-6}/h$ to $10^{-9}/h$ \cite{mobileye_whitepaper_2017}.
 However, it is also obvious that this safety improvement must not result in a vast lack of comfort and utility.
-Simply consider the advantage of railways over cars in safety: Although trains are safer by a factor of 50\footnote{Considering fatalities per passenger kilometer in Germany.}, many people still use their car \cite{destatis}.
-Thus, one can assume, that people will only use automated cars, if they improve safety without loosing too much comfort or utility.
+One can assume, that people will only use automated cars, if they improve safety without loosing too much comfort or utility.

 In order to operate safely, an automated vehicle undoubtably needs a comprehensive, redundant perception.
 Further, it needs a motion planning module that is able to guarantee safety under some constraints concerning the perception accuracy and the behavior of other traffic participants.
 In order to also operate comfortably, the vehicle needs to analyze the situation and predict its future evolution.
 The latter is often provided by a module called \textit{situation prediction}, which predicts the motion of other traffic participants and provides it to the motion planning module.
-In the motion planning, they are treated as obstacles that are to be avoided.
+In the motion planning, others are then treated as obstacles that need to be avoided.
 This hierarchical design and the treatment as obstacles, however, does not account for the fact that the motion of the ego vehicle potentially affects the motion of other traffic participants (cf. Fig. \ref{fig:page1fig}).